debops/debops/docs/user-guide/playbooks.rst

 patterns (for example, :file:`scope/apt` playbook will activate the :ref:`debops.apt` main entry point in the :file:`roles/apt/tasks/main.yml` file.
 The roles can have separate "role entry points" with a corresponding :file:`scope/<role>/<entry_point>` Ansible playbooks.
-For example, in the future there can be a :file:`scope/apt/update` playbook which might activate the :file:`roles/apt/tasks/main_update.yml` task file in the APT role which will perform an :command:`apt update` command on the selected hosts.
+For example, the :file:`scope/apt/update` playbook will import the :ref:`debops.apt` role using the :file:`roles/apt/tasks/main_update.yml` task file, which will perform an :command:`apt update` command on the selected hosts.
 Roles executed through different entry points have access to the same role default variables and Ansible inventory as the main entry point and can operate in the same environment as the main playbooks.

 For completion, the project includes the :file:`playbooks/scope.yml` Ansible playbook which can be used to apply any Ansible role, from DebOps or any other